s0rdan/s0rdan.github.io/_posts/2015-11-07-all-those-in-a-dark-place.md

+---
+layout: post
+title: To all those in a dark place
+description: s0rdan's reflections #1
+---

 # To all those in a dark place

 I used to envy actors, but I soon realised it wasn’t their lives that I desired, only the lives of the characters they portrayed.
 We are all actors in some kind of way.
 But we are also directors of our lives, we write the script and choose its direction.
 Maybe it is easy to forget that.